-You will rarely find an operations manager or an IT purchaser who is happy and satisfied in using the ERP tool provided to them by finance or executives for their process.
+You will rarely find an operations manager or an IT purchaser who is happy and satisfied using an ERP tool.
+This is especially true for software solutions from finance teams and executives.
 The single biggest threat to successful ERP implementation is lack of buy in from everyone affected by the new system.

 A better way to think about systems

 The good news is we are in the era of cloud and mobile software.
-In a nutshell, this means we are in an era where new back office cloud solutions, like Procurify, have the architecture and design to directly integrate and talk to many ERP systems rapidly and consistently with fairly minimal effort.
+In a nutshell, solutions like Procurify have the architecture and design to directly integrate and talk to many ERP systems rapidly.
+All with fairly minimal effort.

-Thus employees can use the best tool for their business processes across all devices, with the ease of use of consumer solutions like Facebook, without concern for duplicate data entry and creation of information silos that always seem to hound and concern finance.
+Thus, teams can use the best tool for their business processes across all devices without concern for duplicate data entry.
+There’s also no risk of information silos that always seem to hound and concern finance.

-Even the more modern ERP vendors like Netsuite and accounting software providers like Xero and Intacct have recognized this and are building marketplaces which showcase integrated third party solutions for functions they recognize they are neither good at or don’t provide.
+Even the more modern ERP vendors like NetSuite, and accounting software providers like Xero and Intacct, have recognized this.
+Instead, these organizations are building integrated third-party solutions for functions.

 At Procurify, many customers come to us with disgruntled views about their ERP systems that fail to make their jobs easier and efficient.
-It’s time for CFO’s, controllers and financial decision makers to realize and understand that the bias to pick one dream system to do everything no longer makes sense and is actually a danger to you organization in terms of skyrocketing costs and lost time.
+It’s time for CFO’s, controllers and financial decision makers to realize that the bias to pick one single system to do everything no longer makes sense.
+In fact, this approach is actually a danger to your organization and will skyrocket costs and lost time.